FAQs

 Eagle Rock Blasting

-Have a blasting-related question?
+Have a rock blasting-related question?
 Eagle Rock Blasting has the answer.
-Check out these FAQs and call (208) 260-5237 today for more information and a free estimate!
+Check out these FAQs and give us a call today for more information!

 • Why do companies blast?

-Blasters possess the expertise to compute the efficiency of the energy they deploy.
-By utilizing precisely the amount of energy necessary for the specific task, one can be confident that no excess energy is left to induce ground vibration damage to properties beyond the blast site.
+Our rock blasting contractors are experts at operating blasting machinery.
+They will only use the precise amount of energy necessary for the specific task so you can be confident that there is no excess energy left to create ground vibration damage to properties beyond the blast site.

 • How do you measure the ground vibration and air blast?

-Ground movement is commonly detected using seismographs.
-The air blast generated by open-pit blasts and surface explosions can present a notable hazard, prompting the use of microphones to monitor the explosion's effects.
+To detect ground movement, our rock blasting contractors use seismometers to detect ground movement.
+The air blast generated by open-pit blasts and surface explosions can present a notable hazard, prompting the use of microphones and pressure gauges to monitor the explosion's effects.

 • Is blasting going to damage my home or well?